One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization

 Next, we investigate what statistically significant disparities in result metrics, i.e., accuracy or average response, arise across personas for different persona cues as measured by the ANOVA and Tukey-Kramer test.
 We separately calculate results for each subset of SBB, as each subset has a different domain, and for each sociodemographic variable, i.e., gender, race/ethnicity, and age.

 Overall, we have $24$ combinations of (sub-) datasets with sociodemographic variables, with six persona cues for each of them.
-Figures~\ref{fig:aita_age}--\ref{fig:aita_race} show results for the AITA dataset where we observe most significant differences between personas, the remaining $21$ combinations and separate results per model can be found in Appendix~\ref{app:result_metrics_combinations}.
-Each plot shows the average result metric when not including any persona (dotted orange line) and when including each persona cue (in blue), with error bars indicating the 95\% confidence interval.
+Figure~\ref{fig:aita_model} shows results for the AITA dataset where we observe most significant differences between personas, separated by model.
+The remaining $21$ combinations, averaged and aggregated across models, can be found in Appendix~\ref{app:result_metrics_combinations}, where we also report the difference in means between all personas defined by the same sociodemographic variable.
+Each plot shows the result metric when not including any persona (in orange) and when including each persona cue (dotted lines), with error bars indicating the 95\% confidence interval.
 Significant differences between personas ($\alpha=0.01$) are indicated by the asterisk after the cue label.
 While models differ in the magnitude of the result metric, the patterns across cues are the same as when aggregated over models.